h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 ## Overview

-This tutorial introduces the Generalized Low Rank Model (GLRM), a machine learning method for compressing data, imputing missing values and identifying key features.
-It demonstrates how to build a GLRM in H2O and integrate it into a data science pipeline.
+This tutorial introduces the Generalized Low Rank Model (GLRM), a new machine learning approach for reconstructing missing values and identifying important features in heterogeneous data.
+It demonstrates how to build a GLRM in H2O and integrate it into a data science pipeline to make better predictions.

 ## What is a Low Rank Model?

+#### TODO: Finish up this section and include LaTeX image!

+Given a data table A with m rows and n columns, a GLRM will decompose A into numeric matrices X and Y. The matrix X has the same number of rows as A, but only a small, user-specified number of columns k.
+Similarly, the matrix Y has k rows and the same number of columns as A, when categorical columns are expanded into indicator variables.
+The number k is chosen to be much less than both m and n, indicating the amount of compression by the low rank model representation: the smaller is k, the more compression.

+Both X and Y have practical interpretations.
+Each row of Y is an archetypal feature formed from the columns of A, and each row of X corresponds to a row of A projected into this reduced feature space.
+Thus, we can approximately reconstruct A from the matrix product XY.

 ## Why use Low Rank Models?

 - **Memory:** By saving only the X and Y matrices, we can significantly reduce the amount of memory required to store a large dataset.
 A file that is 10 GB can be compressed down to 100 MB.
 When we need the original data again, we can reconstruct it on the fly from X and Y with minimal loss in accuracy.
-- **Speed:** We can use GLRM to compress data with high-dimensional, mixed-type features into a few numeric columns.
+- **Speed:** We can use GLRM to compress data with high-dimensional, heterogeneous features into a few numeric columns.
 This leads to a huge speed-up in model-building and prediction, especially by machine learning algorithms that scale poorly with the size of the feature space.
 Below, we will see an example with 10x speed-up and no accuracy loss in deep learning.
 - **Feature Engineering:** The Y matrix represents the most important combinations of features from the training data.
-These condensed features, called "archetypes", can be analyzed, visualized and used in fitting other machine learning models.
+These condensed features, called archetypes, can be analyzed, visualized and incorporated into various data science applications.
 - **Missing Data Imputation:** Reconstructing a dataset from X and Y will automatically impute missing values.
 This imputation is accomplished by intelligently leveraging the information contained in the known values of each feature, as well as user-provided parameters such as the loss function.

 ## Example 1: Visualizing Walking Stances